 Evaluate your Needs to see if you could be paying less for your vacation

 Staying off property may also be an option for families to POSSIBLY save you some money.
-I am not trying to discourage families from looking off property because there are some great ones out there.
-I just want you keep the hidden fees in mind to see if you really are saving any money before you book.
+I don’t discourage families from looking off property (because there are some great ones out there), but if your sole purpose of staying off property is to save money, keep the hidden fees in mind to see if you really are saving any money before you book.